 Vitae works with UK higher education institutions to embed professional and career development into the research environment.
-The Researcher Development Framework (RDF) is a tool for planning and evaluating personal, professional and career
+The Researcher Development Framework (RDF) is a tool for planning and evaluating personal, professional and career development so you might find it helps during your training needs analysis - use it with support from your supervisor to explore how you might develop skills over your PhD programme that will be of benefit to you in both academic and non-academic careers,

-9.2 Doctoral School Researcher Development Programme
+9.2 Sussex Researcher School Development Programme

-The Doctoral School co-ordinates the Researcher Development Programme, which provides year-round professional and career development workshops and events specifically for doctoral researchers at Sussex.
+The Sussex Researcher School co-ordinates the Researcher Development Programme, which provides year-round professional and career development workshops and events specifically for doctoral researchers at Sussex.
 Examples of events include Editing your Doctoral Thesis, Academic Writing, Getting Ethical Approval and Introduction to NVivo.